Parshant679/Parshant679/Readme.md

 ###

-<p align="left">✨solving problems since 2019<br>📚  Working as a Associate Software developer<br>📚 I'm currently learning MERN Stack<br>🎯 Goals: Want to Crack any one of the FANG or to Build something of my own.</p>
+<p align="left">✨solving problems since 2019<br>📚  Working as a Software Engineer<br>📚 I'm currently learning Go/Python <br>🎯 Goals: Want to Crack any one of the FANG or to Build something of my own.</p>

 ###